Concordium/concordium.github.io/source/mainnet/net/guides/run-node-ubuntu.rst

 #.
 To verify that the node is running, go to the `Concordium dashboard <https://dashboard.mainnet.concordium.software/>`__ and look for a node with the name you provided.

-The ``concordium-mainnet-node`` service that you just installed will be running around the clock, except if you’re going to restart the node with baker keys.
+The ``concordium-mainnet-node`` service that you just installed will be running around the clock, except if you’re going to restart the node with validator keys.

 ..
 Note::
    If you want more detailed information about building and maintaining a node, or if your node is not running, see the `Building .deb packages for ubuntu distributions README from Concordium <https://github.com/Concordium/concordium-node/blob/main/scripts/distribution/ubuntu-packages/README.md>`__